Do Digestive Enzymes Help or Hurt?

 From that perspective, we can understand the natural health practice of taking a broad-spectrum digestive enzyme when a meal is mostly cooked foods, e.g. a bowl of rice with steamed vegetables, meat with cooked side dishes, or soup, etc.

-Case in Point for “Correct the Cause”
+Case In Point For “Correct the Cause”

 Mary Freeman snacked on peanuts all day long and developed digestive symptoms: indigestion, collywobbles, heartburn, foul gas, and constipation.
 Her stool often had undigested foods in it.
 She wondered, “How did this happen?”
 The issue is that the snacking on complex peanut proteins depleted her HCl production processes and exhausted her pancreas’ protease enzyme production.
 This caused putrefaction in the lower bowel as protein foods were no longer properly digested.